-For pivotal PERSEUS trial identified in the sponsor's systematic review, GRADE was used to assess the certainty of the evidence for outcomes considered most relevant to inform expert committee deliberations, and a final certainty rating was determined as outlined by the GRADE Working Group.
-Following the GRADE approach, evidence from RCTs started as high-certainty evidence and could be rated down for concerns related to study limitations (which refers to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias.
+In the pivotal PERSEUS trial identified in the sponsor's systematic review, the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach was used to assess the certainty of the evidence for outcomes considered most relevant to inform expert committee deliberations, and a final certainty rating was determined as outlined by the GRADE Working Group.
+Following the GRADE approach, evidence from RCTs started as high-certainty evidence and could be rated down for concerns related to study limitations (which refer to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias.

-When possible, certainty was rated in the context of the presence of an important (nontrivial) treatment effect; if this was not possible, certainty was rated in the context of the presence of any treatment effect (i.e., the clinical importance is unclear).
+When possible, certainty was rated in the context of the presence of an important (nontrivial) treatment effect; if this was not possible, certainty was rated in the context of the presence of any treatment effect (i.e., the clinical importance was unclear).
 In all cases, the target of the certainty of evidence assessment was based on the point estimate and where it was located relative to the threshold for a clinically important effect (when a threshold was available) or to the null.

-The reference points for the certainty of evidence assessment for PFS, VRPR or better rate, overall MRD negative rate (at 10-5), OS, DOR (defined as the duration of CR or better response), and harms were set according to the presence of an important effect based on thresholds agreed upon by clinical experts consulted by the review team for this review.
-For safety and HRQoL measured using EQ-5D-5L utility score, there is no established MID and the clinical experts could not provide a threshold of important difference so the target of the certainty of evidence assessment was the presence or absence of any (non-null) effect.
+The reference points for the certainty of evidence assessment for PFS, VRPR or better rate, overall MRD negative rate (at 10-5), OS, DOR (defined as the duration of CR or better response), and harms were set according to the presence of an important effect based on thresholds agreed upon by the clinical experts consulted by the review team for this review.
+For safety and HRQoL measured using the EQ-5D-5L utility score, there is no established minimal important difference (MID) and the clinical experts could not provide a threshold of important difference, so the target of the certainty of evidence assessment was the presence or absence of any (non-null) effect.